 Mutual Consent Divorce

-New laws have taken effect over the last couple of years eliminating the need for the parties to live separate and apart for 1 year prior to filing for divorce, if:
+New laws have taken effect over the last few years eliminating the need for the parties to live separate and apart for 1 year prior to filing for divorce, if:

-These new laws apply whether parties have minor children or do not, and regardless of whether the parties continue to reside within the same household.
-The law now creates an incentive for parties to work things out.
+The Mutual Consent Divorce law applies whether parties have minor children or do not, and regardless of whether the parties continue to reside within the same household.
+The law creates an incentive for parties to amicalby resolve all issues concerning their divorce.
 Although the new laws can change the timing of a divorce, they do not change the need for parties to make informed decisions.
 Mediation is an effective way for parties to make informed decisions as to their children, their finances, and their property.
 Once an agreement is reached and fully executed, the parties may be able to promptly file for an absolute divorce.